Duarte Moreira

-Duarte Luis Lima Constantino Moreira (born September 23, 1982) is a Portuguese and Swiss investor and entrepreneur.
-He is a co-founder and CEO of the Zeno Partners Group, Chairman of the Board of Directors of Tellco Bank SA, and chairman of the Board of Directors of the Vangest Group.
+Duarte Luis Lima Constantino Moreira (born September 23, 1982) is a Portuguese and Swiss venture capitalist, investor and entrepreneur.
+He is a co-founder and CEO of Zeno Ventures and Zeno Partners, the Zeno Group.
+Zeno Ventures was in 2017, one of the first investors in both Mercury, and in Applied Intuition, the latest company of former Y Combinator COO Qasar Younis.

-In 2023 and 2024, he participated in the 69th edition of the Bilderberg Meeting, and in the 70th edition of the Bilderberg Meeting, which brings together each year some of the most influential people in the Western World.
+In 2023, 2024, and 2026, he participated in the 69th edition of the Bilderberg Meeting the 70th, and the 72nd edition of the Bilderberg Meeting, which brings together each year some of the most influential people in the Western World.

 Early life and education

 He grew up in Barcelos, Portugal.
 He attended local schools and completed his secondary education in year 11 entering college without ever attending Year 12, where he studied law, Finance & Management in Portugal and in the United Kingdom.

 Duarte Moreira obtained an MBA from Warwick Business School at the University of Warwick, UK.

 Career

-Duarte Moreira started his career as an investor in venture capital and private equity in 2007.
+Duarte Moreira started his career as an investor in venture capital and private equity in 2007 in a Geneva based private markets investment firm with $1.8 Billion in AUM.
+During this period, he gained experience in direct investing across early-stage and growth-stage venture capital, as well as direct private equity investments.

+In 2008, he became one of the first European venture capitalists to attend Y-Combinator, prior to the launch of Airbnb, and years before Sam Altman became its President.

-In January 2016, with his colleague and long-time friend Christopher Kile, he created Zeno Partners, a private investment group based in Geneva.
+In January 2016, with his colleague and long-time friend Christopher Kile, he created Zeno Ventures and Zeno Partners, both based in Geneva, with offices in Zurich and in San Francisco.

-Founded in 2016, Zeno Partners now manages 6 investment funds and controls billions in assets.
+As of 2026, Zeno manages 6 investment funds and controls billions in assets invested across 100 companies.

-In 2019, he became a director of the Vangest group, an industrial group founded in Portugal in 1986, before becoming Chairman of the Board of Directors in 2020.
+In 2019, he became a director of an industrial group founded in Portugal in 1986, before becoming Chairman of the Board of Directors between 2020 and 2024.

-In July 2022, he became Chairman of the Board of Directors of the Tellco Group, a Swiss financial group founded in 2002 and specialized in the management of pension funds.
-He is also Chairman of the Board of Directors of Tellco Bank, a bank (acquired by the Tellco Group in 2017) which manages one of the largest independent portfolios of pension fund assets in Switzerland, with 9 billion in assets under management.
-He is also a director of the company Tellco Immobilien, which manages real estate assets in Switzerland of 1.9 billion, and which is a subsidiary of the Tellco Group.
+In July 2022, he became the Chairman of the Board of Directors of a Swiss financial group with 10 billion in assets under management.
+He is also a director of a real estate investment company in Switzerland of 1.9 billion in assets under management.
+Previously, he was the Chairman of the Board of Directors of a Swiss bank.

-In December 2023 he was featured in Bloomberg as his firm Zeno Partners was believed to have formulated a EUR 6bn offer for Altice Portugal together with Warburg Pincus.
+In December 2023, he was featured in Bloomberg as his firm Zeno Partners was believed to have formulated a EUR 6bn offer for Altice Portugal together with Warburg Pincus.